M-o-a-T/moat-victron/INSTALL.md

 state has been fixed via `ForceRelay`.

 With the relay engaged, the solar charger should wake up.
-Configure it (Bluetooth, VE Direct, VE Bus, …).
-Then connect it to your Venus or GX.
+Configure it (Bluetooth, VE Direct, VE Bus, …) and connect it to your Venus or GX.

 Check the Victron GUI what the solar charger thinks the voltage is, and set that:
 `